ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 People prefer a cluster-wide transaction when they prioritize consistency over performance and availability.
 It ensures ACIDity across the cluster.

-* One way to protect ACID transactions **without** using cluster-wide sessions is to ensure that one node is responsible for writing on a specific database.
+* One way to protect transactions **without** using cluster-wide sessions is to ensure that one node is responsible for writing on a specific database.
+Conflicts can occur rarely, but performance is greatly improved.
-    * RavenDB node-local transactions are ACID on the local node, but if two nodes write concurrently on the same document, [conflicts](../../../server/clustering/replication/replication-conflicts) can occur.
+    * RavenDB node-local transactions are usually ACID on the local node, but if two nodes write concurrently on the same document, [conflicts](../../../server/clustering/replication/replication-conflicts) can occur.
     * By default to prevent conflicts, one primary node is responsible for all reads and writes.
       You can configure [load balancing](../../../client-api/session/configuration/use-session-context-for-load-balancing)